ece-student/Team-16/docs/lab2/lab2.md

         digitalWrite(LED_BUILTIN, HIGH);
 ```

 The purpose of this was to be able to show physically that the arduino responded to the 660hz, rather than the 585hz or the 735hz.
-We did this by making the arduino LED light up when it detected an amplitude higher than 60 in the 19th bin.
+We did this by making the arduino LED light up when it detected an amplitude higher than 60 in the 20th bin.
 Recall that the function fft_input allocates two different indexes for each bin, one real and one imaginary.
-Thus when we want to reference the 19th bin, we actually have to call the 38th as we did in the above code.
+Also, zero is considered the first bin, thus when we want to reference the 20th bin, we actually have to call the 38th as we did in the above code.

 You can see in [this video](https://youtu.be/VzxNFTudYdM) that the LED does not light up during the 585 and 735hz tones.
 This is because we filtered and amplified only the 660hz, so that the amplitude of the 660hz would be the only one with a significantly high amplitude.
 The 60 value can be adjusted, however we found that our code worked best with the 60.